khaleedahmmed/Dynamic-json-filter/README.md

 ## Configuration

-- The key mapping for each data provider is defined in the `config/keys_mapping.php` file.
-You can customize this file to match the structure of your JSON data sources.
+- Customize the key mapping for each data provider in the `config/keys_mapping.php` file.
+Adjust this file to match the structure of your JSON data sources.

 ## Testing